maxmind/dev-site/content/geoip/docs/web-services/responses.md

 }
 ```

-### GeoIP2 Insights Body Example
+### GeoIP Insights Body Example

-The following is an example of a full response to a GeoIP2 Insights web service
+The following is an example of a full response to a GeoIP Insights web service
 request.

 ```json